pysat/pysatSeasons/README.md

 Main Features
 -------------
-- Seasonal averaging routine for 1D and 2D data.
+- Seasonal averaging binning routine for 1D and 2D distributions of nD data.
 - Occurrence probability routines, daily or by orbit.
 - Scatterplot of data_label(s) as functions of labelx,y
     over a season.